In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 12. Bellamy-Ferriday House and Garden

-Dating from 1760, this delightful property in neighbouring Bethlehem tells the story of two interesting historical figures.
+Dating from 1760, this delightful property in neighboring Bethlehem tells the story of two interesting historical figures.

-One was the Congregationalist minister Joseph Bellamy (1719-1790), who was central to the First Great Awakening, a series of revivals in Britain and its colonies in the mid-18th century.
+One was the Congregationalist minister Joseph Bellamy (1719-1790), who was central to the First Great Awakening.
+That was a series of revivals in Britain and its colonies in the mid-18th century.

-Much later, the house was the residence for Carolyn Ferriday (1902-1990), an actor and philanthropist who helped bring Nazi experimentation on Polish women at the Ravensbrück concentration camp to light.
+Much later, the house was the residence for actor and philanthropist Carolyn Ferriday (1902-1990).
+She helped bring Nazi experimentation on Polish women at the Ravensbrück concentration camp to light.

-Her family purchased the property in 1912 and redesigned the exterior, planting a formal parterre, while Ferriday was responsible for the glorious rose and lilac collections.
+Her family purchased the property in 1912 and redesigned the exterior, planting a formal parterre.
+Ferriday herself was responsible for the glorious rose and lilac collections.

 13. Flanders Nature Center